kydance/kydance.github.io/posts/golang-GMP/index.md

 	gcscandone   bool // g has scanned stack; protected by _Gscan bit in status throwsplit   bool // must not split stack
 	// activeStackChans indicates that there are unlocked channels
-	// pointing into this goroutine&#39;s stack.
+	// pointing into this goroutine's stack.
 If true, stack
 	// copying needs to acquire channel locks to protect these
 	// areas of the stack.
 	activeStackChans bool